AutonoBot-Lab/Project_MoMa-Pos/README.md

 # MoMa-Pos -  A strategy for deciding positioning before executing actions

 Welcome to the official repository for MoMa-Pos
+The paper can be accessed [paper](https://arxiv.org/abs/2403.19940).
+The Website can be accessed [Website](https://yding25.com/MoMa-Pos/).
 ##  Installation
 ```
 git clone https://github.com/AutonoBot-Lab/Project_MoMa-Pos.git